jensvog/serverless-postman-env-plugin/README.md

 information about the http api endpoint.
 This environment file can be used to start postman tests against the deployed api.

-Beside the endpoint url information, also all related API Keys of the endpoint is printed in the file.
+Beside the endpoint url information, also all related API Keys of the endpoint are printed in the file.
 This makes it possible to test protected APIs.

 ## Installation